Fritz Walter: International debut

 Walter debuted with the Germany national team in 1940 under Sepp Herberger, and scored a hat-trick against Romania.

 War

 Walter was drafted into the armed forces in 1942.
-However, the end of the war found 24-year-old Walter in a Prisoner of War camp in Maramures in which he played with Hungarian and Slovakian guards.
+However, the end of the war found 24-year-old Walter in a Prisoner of War camp in Maramures in which he played with Hungarian and Slovak guards.
 When the Soviets arrived they generally took all German prisoners back to Gulags in the Soviet Union.
 One of the Hungarian prison guards had seen Walter playing for Germany, and told them that Fritz was not German but from the Saar Protectorate.
 Walter would later call the match in question as the most important of his life as it spared him and his brother from a gulag sentence.

 Return to Germany

 Upon his return in 1945, Walter, who by now suffered from malaria, again played for Kaiserslautern, leading them to German championships in 1951 and 1953.
 Walter coached VfR Kaiserslautern during the 1948–49 season and helped them win the 1948–49 Westpfälzischen Amateurliga.
 Sepp Herberger recalled Walter to the national team in 1951, and he was named captain.

 He was captain of the West German team that won their first World Cup in 1954, beating Hungary.
 He and his brother, Ottmar Walter, became the first brothers to play in a World Cup winning team.

 In 1956, after the crackdown by the Soviets of the Hungarian Uprising, the Hungarian football team were caught away from home, and for two years, Fritz managed their games and provided the financial backing and in small measure, paid them back for having saved him from deportation to the Soviet Union.
 Walter received his last cap during the semi-final against Sweden in the 1958 World Cup, suffering an injury which ended his international career, and he retired from football in 1959.